arnaldpuy/belief_systems_70/README.md

 ## Abstract

-*A key tenet in sustainability science is that irrigation agriculture is crucial to global food and water security because it produces 40\% of all crops and withdraws 70\% of all freshwater resources.
-Here we examine 3.5K documents and demonstrate that the percentages supporting these claims have spread through the literature by unwarranted amplification, with 60-85\% of all citation paths ending in documents that did not produce data supporting the claim or that did not actually make the claim.
-We also show that global crop production and freshwater withdrawals by irrigation are far more uncertain, respectively ranging between XXX and 50–90\% given current data, and that these ranges are a lower bound on the true uncertainty.
-Our study highlights the need to scrutinize foundational claims in sustainability science and embrace uncertainty to foster resilient research and policy-making.*
+*A widespread belief in sustainability science is that irrigation agriculture is essential for global food and water security because it produces 40\% of all crops and withdraws 70\% of all freshwater resources.
+Based on a network citation analysis of 3.5K documents, we demonstrate that this belief has disseminated through the literature with limited empirical support, with 60-80\% of all citation paths leading to documents that either lack supporting data for the claim or do not actually make the claim.
+According to available data, irrigation’s share of global crop production and water withdrawals is much more uncertain, ranging from 20–50\% and 45–90\% respectively.
+These ranges should be understood as lower bounds on the true uncertainty.
+Our study highlights the need to scrutinize foundational claims in sustainability science and embrace uncertainty to support resilient research and policy-making.*

 ## Replication